Our free training modules have been accessed over two million times.

 - Ministry of Justice: Module specific to UK prisoners and prison and probation workers.

-We developed a Social Risk Factors Map, a starting point for understanding suicide in your local area.
-It shows risk factors and key causal factors that contribute to difference in local suicide rates.
+We developed a Suicide Prevention Resource Map, that shows risk factors and key causal factors that contribute to difference in local suicide rates.
+This is a key starting point for understanding suicide for anyone interested in preventing suicide.

 Our Facts for Action, Resource Library and Case Studies sections provide information about social risk factors that can contribute to suicide as well as innovative resources and initiatives that have been developed to tackle them.